-I wanted to give you 3 Great Exercises to Loosen Up Your Mid-Back at Work.
-They are really easy, all they require is a chair and you are just going through some movements around your chair.
+I want to share 3 Great Exercises to Loosen Up Your Mid-Back at Work.
+They are really easy, and all they require is a chair.

 Click Here to watch the YouTube video.

 A common complaint from clients is that their mid-back is tight and sore.
 This can make sitting in your chair extremely uncomfortable.
 These are three great exercises that you can do at work to help ease your mid-back.

 1. Standing Wall Twist

-Donnalee is facing the chair.
-She is going to lift the left leg up on to the chair and then she is going to rotate her body towards the wall.
-She is going to place her hands on the wall and hold that position so she can feel a light stretch in that mid back and upper back area.
-She can shuffle her hands to intensify the stretch depending on how much she is looking for.
-I am looking at holding it for 10 seconds and repeat on the other side.
+Face the chair, lift your left leg up on the chair, and then rotate your body towards the wall.
+Place your hands on the wall and hold that position so you can feel a light stretch in that mid-back and upper back area.
+Shuffle your hands further to the left to intensify the stretch, depending on how much you are looking for.
+Hold this for 10 seconds and repeat on the other side.

 Standing Wall Twist

 2. Standing Twist

-The same thing, facing the chair, bringing that left leg up, hands are out front and then rotating to the opposite direction.
-Hold it for 10 seconds and then coming back to the start and relax.
+Again, face the chair, bring your left leg up, move your hands out in front of you, and then rotate to the right.
+Hold this for 10 seconds, return to the start and relax.
 Repeat on the other side.

 3. Chair Shoulder Drop

 Chair Shoulder Drop

-What I suggest if it’s your first time to go through with these exercises is to make sure you are doing the exercise right and hold them for about 5 seconds.
-Make sure you get the technique perfect then you can progress on to about 10 seconds hold and you can go through things 2 to 3 times to loosen up your back.
+If it’s your first time going through these exercises, make sure you are doing the exercise correctly and hold them for about 5 seconds, then progress on to a 10 second hold.
+Go through 2 to 3 repetitions of each exercise to loosen up your mid-back.

 Give those exercises a go.
 They are three great exercises to loosen up your mid-back at work.